 Why not just let nature take its course?

-Why do I sometimes see heavy equipment on site?
+Why do I see lots of flags at the site?

 Can I bring my dog into restoration areas?